kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 }
 ```
 When running Kuzu-MCP on your own databases, replace `/path/to/your/database/finance` with the absolute path to your
 local Kuzu database.
-Note that we set `KUZU_READ_ONLY=true` to run Kuzu-MCP in read-only mode, because in
+Note that we set `-e KUZU_READ_ONLY=true` to run Kuzu-MCP in read-only mode, because in
 this session, we only want to use the LLM to read data from the database.
 Save the file, and restart the Cursor app.

 ### Ask Cursor to debug the query
-Perhaps the coolest part of this demo is that we will ask a very simple question to Cursor in a new chat.
+Perhaps the coolest part of this demo is how we run the debugging session with a very simple question to Cursor in a new chat.
 The question we ask is:
 ```sql
 I expect the result of the following query to be true in my kuzu database.
 Why do I get false?